sumitsehrawat17/SpammailDetection/README.md

 # SpammailDetection
 Machine Learning Model for Spam Mail Detection
-I have bag of words approach for making it.
+I have used bag of words approach for making it.